jaschoepfer/ex-uno-plura/README.md

 # ex-unus-plura
-CLI tool for creating and managing sandboxed web-servlets using docker &amp; nginx
+A CLI nginx configuration tool.

+ex-unus-plura is an easy to use CLI tool to configure nginx reverse proxies.